2026 Ballot Initiative

 Get involved

 This is a people-powered campaign, and we need your help if we're going to win.
 Sign up to volunteer or receive updates.
+Prefer farmers market tabling?
+Sign up to table.

 2 minutes to sign up.
 No pressure, just stay in the loop.